Discover 10 warm-weather activities in this urban mountain town

 Ogden may be best known as a ski destination—with three resorts just 30 minutes from downtown—but it is also a popular destination for summer fun.
-With hundreds of miles of trails, access to water and a myriad of city activities, Ogden is a unique mountain town that’s small enough to get around easily yet big enough to offer all kinds of city fun.
-We asked the locals what visitors should look for in an Ogden summer vacation, and here are their tips to enjoy your time in this mountain retreat.
+With more than 260 miles of trails, access to water and a myriad of city activities, Ogden is a unique mountain town that’s small enough to get around easily yet big enough to offer all kinds of city fun.
+We asked the locals what visitors should look for in an Ogden summer vacation, and here are their 10 tips to enjoy your time in this mountain retreat.

 The resorts aren’t just for skiing.
-Snowbasin Resort and Powder Mountain offer summer activities, including miniature golf and mountain biking.
-Go for weekend ride on the dog-friendly gondola at Snowbasin to access hiking and biking trails at higher elevations without the big climb or enjoy a Saturday lunch or Sunday brunch on the patio of the luxurious Needles Lodge on weekends.
+Snowbasin Resort, Powder Mountain and Nordic Valleyall offer summer activities, including mountain biking and disc golf.
+Go for a ride on the gondola to access hiking and biking trails at higher elevations without the big climb, or take advantage of concerts, mountaintop dining and a 400-foot water slide at Nordic Valley.

 Situated along the Ogden River, these gardens offer a beautiful space to explore in the heart of the city.
 Make your way through the Entryway Garden before moving on to a half-dozen other collections that vary from formal affairs to more informal collections.
 You’ll be amazed by the color you’ll find at various times in the summer.
 It’s the perfect place to walk, reflect and simply take in the beauty of nature.

 This isn’t much of a secret, but the central shopping district around Historic 25th Street should be on everyone’s to-do list.
 For a town known for its outdoor experiences, this stretch of boutiques, restaurants, breweries and art galleries reminds you that the town has a long history of activity beyond hiking, biking and skiing.
 Union Station became a major transportation hub after the completion of the transcontinental railroad in 1869, and the town that grew around it often had a less-than-desirable reputation (it was known as Salt Lake City’s "devious little sister").
 While those days are long gone, it still makes for an interesting place to explore.

-Ogden is at the confluence of two rivers—the Ogden and the Weber—and is surrounded by more than 13,000 acres of freshwater reservoirs.
+Ogden is at the confluence of two rivers—the Ogden and the Weber—and is surrounded by more than 13,000 acres of freshwater lakes.
 Try fly-fishing for trout on the rivers, or hit the lakes for a relaxing day waiting for largemouth and smallmouth bass, crappie, perch, bluegill, tiger muskie and walleye to grab the line.
-If you’re not into fishing, take a boat, personal watercraft, kayak or paddleboard out on the water and enjoy the mountain views.
-Check out the latest fees, rules, and regulations to recreate responsibly at Pineview Reservoir.
-Or head a few miles east and enjoy motor-restricted solace at Causey Reservoir.
+If you’re not into fishing, take akayak or paddleboard out on the water and enjoy the mountain views.

 Opportunities for rock climbing are all over the Ogden area—in fact, Rock & Ice magazine named the city one of the top 10 climbing towns in the country.
-Check out this quick overview of climbing opportunities around Ogden.
 For those who may not be serious climbers, consider trying Via Ferrata, a less extreme style of climbing where you’re tied into fixed cables the entire route.
 It’s a hybrid of climbing and hiking, taking you to places and heights you wouldn’t otherwise get to go.